ChangePool/CardanoSPOGuide/docs/C-Styles.md

 export function HTMLContent() {
   return (
     <div>
-      <p><i>Appendix C</i> discusses...</p>
+      <p><i>Appendix C</i> explains how to revise the <i>How to Set Up a Cardano Stake Pool</i> guide, including a style guide showing in context how to use all available styles.</p>
       <h1>Editing the Guide</h1>
-      <p>Explain how to clone the GitHub repository and use Docusaurus to edit the Guide.</p>
+      <p>Explain how to clone the GitHub repository; install Docusaurus; and, edit the Guide.</p>
       <h1>Heading 1 (h1)</h1>
       <p>Paragraph text (p)</p>
       <p>The following is an unordered list:</p>
       <ul>
         <li>li (list item)</li>
-        <li>This is a wrapping list item.
-This is a wrapping list item.
-This is a wrapping list item.
-This is a wrapping list item.
-This is a wrapping list item.
-          This is a wrapping list item.
+        <li>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Cras in eleifend ante, vitae placerat arcu.
+Duis pharetra mattis fringilla.
+Quisque consequat fermentum bibendum.
+Donec commodo ipsum ut justo porta aliquet.
+Vestibulum a sagittis leo, a convallis elit.
+Pellentesque elementum placerat arcu eu tristique.
+Duis in risus egestas dolor consectetur lobortis non vestibulum sem.
 This is a second-level list:
           <ul>
             <li>List item</li>
             <li>This is a wrapping list item.
 This is a wrapping list item.
 This is a wrapping list item.
 This is a wrapping list item.
 This is a wrapping list item.